emqx/MQTTX/cli/README.md

 ---

-[MQTT X CLI](https://mqttx.app/cli) is an open source MQTT 5.0 CLI Client and MQTT X on the command line.
+[MQTTX CLI](https://mqttx.app/cli) is an open source MQTT 5.0 CLI Client and MQTTX on the command line.
 Designed to help develop and debug MQTT services and applications faster without the need to use a graphical interface.

 > [MQTT](http://mqtt.org/faq) stands for MQ Telemetry Transport.
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks.